Creating an Exchange Marketplace listing

 The valuation is based on limited information, and may not incorporate all information relevant to the value of your business.
 We recommend editing the list price of your business to account for any information which might add value to your business that our valuation tool does not have access to.

-It is our goal to provide a fair and safe environment for anyone looking to buy or sell a business on Exchange.
+It is our goal to provide a fair and safe environment for anyone who wants to buy or sell a business on Exchange.
 To help achieve this, we've set the following requirements and guidelines:

 - Always have Exchange make store ownership changes for you.